programmfabrik/goreleaser-cross-compile/README.md

 ## Description

-This repository build a customized cross-compile docker image for goreleaser.
-It is used to cross-compile the fylr application.
+This repository extends the [cross-compile docker image for goreleaser](https://github.com/goreleaser/goreleaser-cross) to build the fylr application.

 ## Getting Started